Call for nominations open through Sept. 15 for terms beginning in 2024

 We seek diversity.

 The OPTN serves the entire nation, and its governance should reflect the experiences and perspectives of all people it represents.
 Through the nomination and appointment process, the OPTN seeks to include people of diverse backgrounds, heritage and viewpoints who are interested in serving the community as a whole.

 Most volunteers serve a two- to three-year term.
 They are expected to attend in-person meetings (generally held twice a year) and participate in additional conference calls.
 Many committees have additional subcommittees or task groups that advise the work of the full committee.
 Some work will involve additional study or discussion outside of scheduled meetings and calls.

 That said, most volunteers find great satisfaction in playing a significant role to improve the national transplant system.
 Many clinicians also gain additional perspective they can bring back to their own institution to help improve care for those they serve.
-(Listen to Lisa Matthias and Pete Lalli describe their service on OPTN committees.)
+(Lisa Matthias and Precious McCowan describe their service on OPTN committees.)